 Reproduction and Lifespan

 Using its homing behavior, a steelhead salmon leaves its saltwater habitat after 2 to 3 years and returns to its freshwater origin.
 This journey is often hundreds of miles, taking place in summer or winter.
 Steelhead use this homing behavior along with the sun’s position and magnetic north to find their birthplace for spawning.
-It is a miraculous journey that often takes them over many obstacles like rocks, waterfalls, dams, manmade structures and rapids.
+It is a miraculous journey that often takes them over many obstacles like rocks, waterfalls, dams, manmade structures, and rapids.

 When spawning, the steelhead lays its eggs on the gravel bottom of the freshwater river or stream.
 The female trout first digs a 6-inch to 14-inch hole in the river bottom to deposit up to 9,000 eggs.
 A male steelhead then fertilizes the eggs, after which the female buries the fertilized collection under 1 foot of gravel.
-The eggs remain there until they hatch 3 weeks to 4 weeks later.
+The eggs remain there until they hatch, 3 weeks to 4 weeks later.
 The adult steelheads may then return to the ocean to repeat the process for as many as 4 spawning seasons.
 Steelhead salmon can live up to 11 years in the wild.

 Steelhead Salmon in Fishing And Cooking

 Because steelhead is so similar to salmon and must thrive in the ocean for a period of time, its meat is much like salmon in consistency and color.
-The tender, pink-orange flesh is both flaky and filling with a cross in flavor between trout and salmon.
+The tender, pink-orange flesh is both flaky and filling, with a cross between trout and salmon.
 The most popular way to cook steelhead salmon is like other salmon or trout, using lemon, butter, or oil, and a mix of spices.
 The fish is wrapped in foil to allow the flavors to permeate while baking in the oven.

 Sources